Homo floresiensis: Discovery

-The first specimens were discovered on the Indonesian island of Flores on 2 September 2003 by a joint Australian-Indonesian team of archaeologists looking for evidence of the original human migration of modern humans from Asia to Australia.
+The first specimens were discovered on the Indonesian island of Flores on 2 September 2003 by a joint Australian-Indonesian team of archaeologists, led by Thomas Sutikna and Mike Morwood, looking for evidence of the original human migration of modern humans from Asia to Australia.
 They instead recovered a nearly complete, small-statured skeleton, LB1, in the Liang Bua cave, and subsequent excavations in 2003 and 2004 recovered seven additional skeletons, initially dated from 38,000 to 13,000 years ago.

 In 2004, a separate species Homo floresiensis was named and described by Peter Brown et al., with LB1 as the holotype.
 A tooth, LB2, was referred to the species.
 LB1 is a fairly complete skeleton, including a nearly complete skull, which belonged to a 30-year-old woman, and has been nicknamed "Little Lady of Flores" or "Flo".
 An arm bone provisionally assigned to H. floresiensis, specimen LB3, is about 74,000 years old.
 The specimens are not fossilized and have been described as having "the consistency of wet blotting paper".
 Once exposed, the bones had to be left to dry before they could be dug up.
 The discoverers proposed that a variety of features, both primitive and derived, identify these individuals as belonging to a new species.
 Based on previous date estimates, the discoverers also proposed that H. floresiensis lived contemporaneously with modern humans on Flores.
 Before publication, the discoverers were considering placing LB1 into her own genus, Sundanthropus floresianus (lit.
 'Sunda human from Flores'); however, reviewers of the article recommended that, despite her size, she should be placed in the genus Homo.